0xTariq-dev/alx-backend/0x03-queuing_system_in_js/README.md

         ```

 + [x] [Node Redis client and async operations](./2-redis_op.js)
-    + The file `2-redis_op.js` is a script that connects to the Redis server running on your machine and performs async operations with the `redis` client.
+    + The file `2-redis_op.js` is a script that connects to the Redis server running and performs async operations with the `redis` client.
     + Using `promisify`, modify the function `displaySchoolValue` to use ES6 async / await else the same logic as in the previous task.
     + run the `2-redis_op.js` script
         ```bash